When Zigong asked about leadership, Confucius said: “First accomplish what you want to say and then say it.”

 There’s a lot to be said for the effectiveness of the Silicon Valley model.
 How else would the modern high-tech industry have scaled so dramatically in the space of less than fifty years?
-The capital requirements for development and deployment are far too much for traditional financing methods.
+The capital requirements for development and deployment are far too high for traditional financing methods.

-However, the risks are not trifling either, not so much for the entrepreneurs themselves but the investors who back them and crucially the general public at large who are forced to pick up the costs of the inevitable busts and growing social and healthcare problems caused by incessant and ubiquitous connectivity.
+However, the risks are not trifling either, not so much for the entrepreneurs themselves but the investors who back them and crucially the general public at large who are forced to pick up the costs of the inevitable busts and growing social problems caused by incessant and ubiquitous connectivity.
 For all the newfound interest in the idea of a universal basic income in Silicon Valley, it’s highly unlikely that its tax-optimized titans will be the ones who’ll be picking up the tab for it.

 Not surprisingly Confucius was much more conservative in this regard, advocating that you should walk the walk before going on to talk the talk.
 How will you be able to gain people’s confidence if you make big promises but fail to deliver on them?
 What better way is there of leading than setting the right example for others to follow?

 There are no easy answers to the question of whether words or actions should come first.
 Perhaps the best response is that if you’re tempted to make a huge promise, you’d better be damn sure that you’re ready to do whatever it takes to honor it.